 Medium or medium-firm tofu can be hard to find, but it’s the perfect texture for this dish.
 After a couple of unsuccessful attempts at making tofu at home, I found this recipe, which calls for soaking tofu in hot salted water ahead of rolling it in cornstarch and shallow-frying it.
 It’s crispy and delicious, and one of my son’s favorite dishes.

-Serve with garlic broccolini.
+Serve with roasted broccoli.

 This dish was inspired by Martha Stewart’s one-pot pasta dish that creates its own sauce as it cooks.
 Combine water, farro, thinly sliced onions and garlic, and cherry tomatoes, and cook until the farro is tender and the onions and tomatoes have melted into the perfect sauce.